vitaly-t/sub-events/extras/README.md

 sub.cancel(); // cancel subscription when no longer needed
 ```

-And to share the event among subscribers, simply replace `fromEvent` with `shareEvent`.
+* To share the event among subscribers, simply replace `fromEvent` with `shareEvent`.
+* You can also specify template type for `fromEvent` and `shareEvent` when needed.

 </details>